ratnesh93/Digit-Recognition/README.md

 # Digit-Recognition
-Kaggle Competition - used MLP classifier currently in top 57% code in Jupyter file
+Kaggle Competition - used MLP classifier, currently in top 57%, code in Jupyter file.